TetianaKlymchuk/Harry-Potter-themed-movie-application/README.md

 # Harry-Potter-themed-movie-application

 ## I am a big fan of Harry Potter and when I was facing to the problem of choosing a topic for my future application, I was pretty fast in my choise.
-In fact, it is possible to choose ant theme you prefer.
+In fact, it is possible to choose any theme you prefer.

 ### In this application one can get started using Node.js and Express.js.